 After his loss to Republican Frank D. White, the Clintons and their newborn daughter, Chelsea Victoria Clinton, born February 27, 1980, moved to this two-story frame home.
 During this interim period, the Clintons returned to law practice.

 Visit the Clinton Museum Store for unique gifts, presidential memorabilia, collectibles and apparel to remember your visit to the Clinton Presidential Center.
-Located in the River Market District, the Clinton Museum Store is within walking distance of the Clinton Presidential Center, several hotels, restaurants and other museums.
+Located inside the Clinton Presidential Library, the store is within walking distance of several hotels, restaurants and other museums.
 Hours of operation: 10:00 a.m.-5:30 p.m.
 Monday-Saturday and 2:00-5:30 p.m.
 Sunday.
 Closed New Year’s Day, Thanksgiving Day and Christmas Day.

 1200 President Clinton Avenue · (501) 374-4242